Top 50 English Language Films Of 2015

 29. Me and Earl and the Dying Girl | Director: Alfonso Gomez-Rejon.

 This coming of age film is about cinematic expression, about knowing the world in all its weird and beautiful forms and also about fitting into that ladder that takes you to your aim.
 Me and Earl and the Dying Girl is the right kind of funny, right kind of sad and the right kind of thought-provoking film.
 It’s the kind of film that more teenagers should see.
 Just so they understand the human condition, also studying the various layers of life sketched around three characters so charmingly.

 28. Slow West | Director: John M. Maclean.

 As captivating as it is tragic, Slow West is John M. Maclean’s fascinatingly original approach to westerns.
 There’s a scene in Slow West where salt slowly dribbles into the wounds of Kodi Smit-McPhee, Maclean’s film is quite the same.
-In its most tragic and dark moments it manages to jumble the viewer’s mind with purity and concise dramatic inventions of black-humor and comic oddity.
+In its most tragic and dark moments, it manages to jumble the viewer’s mind with purity and concise dramatic inventions of black-humor and comic oddity.

 27. While We’re Young | Director: Noah Baumbach.

 After the full-of-blistering-life-ball of a film – Frances Ha, Noah Baumbach examines the life of an odd couple in their 40s whilst he compares them to an energetic, role-model-of-a younger couple.
 While We’re Young has a strangely heavy dramatic-deft that has been handled quite exquisitely by Noah.
-While he does falters a couple of time, there’s so much more that his movie says that it’s almost impossible for me to give it as a negative.
+While he does falter a couple of time, there’s so much more than his movie says that it’s almost impossible for me to give it as a negative.
 This observational comedy is based around people who in spite of their oddball shape and reactions feel real.

 26. Ex Machina | Director: Alex Garland.